-How to Build a Wooden Canoe: Materials and Procedures
+How to Build a Canoe – Materials and Step-by-Step Tutorial

-- 4mm marine ply one sheet (for the sides)
+- 4mm white cedar or marine ply one sheet (for the sides)

-- 6mm marine ply one sheet (for the bottom that’s why this one’s thicker and stronger)
+- 6mm white cedar or marine ply one sheet (for the bottom that’s why this one’s thicker and stronger)

 - Epoxy, fiberglass tape, cable ties (for sealing and securing the structure of the canoe)

-It’s good to have a bird’s eye view of what you’ll need to do before going into the details.
-This way, you’re sure that each step goes accordingly and you can figure out the next steps without any help.
-This also somehow serves as a checklist so you won’t miss anything.
+It is best to make a to do list before going into the details.
+This way, you’re sure that each step goes accordingly, and you can figure out the next steps easily to make sure you don’t miss anything.

 That’s the principle.
 It sounds easy but when it comes to the details, a few things can be a bit tricky.
-You might get the measurement wrong or the whole assembly might just be far from perfect.
-However, most mistakes can be easily fixed.
-You can also do it all over again if a fresh start is what you need.
-The important thing here is to keep safe and plan accordingly.
-It also helps to pace yourself so you get each step right without doing unnecessary work.
+You might get the measurement wrong or the whole assembly might just be off.

 1. Make a plan and draw a mockup

-It could be more helpful to start with a clear plan and drawing of what you’re trying to make.
-It’s similar to cooking.
-You should first know what to cook before rushing to buying the ingredients.
+Start with a clear plan and drawing of what you’re trying to make.
+You should first know what you’re building, before rushing to buy the materials.

-It’s also helpful to make a cardboard model of your canoe.
+It can be helpful to make a cardboard model of your canoe.
 This takes a bit more work but it will come in handy later when you’re actually putting things together.
-This is very helpful especially when you’ve built the cardboard model according to scale.
-You can work according to the proportions and the finished canoe will look exactly as the cardboard model.

 2. Start building the canoe: Join the sides

-Any project can get overwhelming at first especially if you don’t know where to start.
-Here in this project, the first thing to do is to prepare and join the sides.
+The first thing to do is to prepare and join the sides.
 Few people start with the bottom but this isn’t advisable.
-That’s because the sides will often dictate what next steps (and how to do them) to do.
+That’s because the sides will often dictate what next steps to do.

 The shape should be wide enough to accommodate the user.
 Whether it’s for you or your child, it’s good to take precise measurements.
-This way, there will be enough room near the middle and even near the ends.
+It needs to be enough room near the middle and near the ends as well.

-Up to this point the steps could be a bit abstract and confusing.
-To get an idea of the overall steps and to easily visualize the building of the canoe, here’s a video to help you (it’s only a guide because you can make modifications according to your preferences and skill level):
+To get an idea of the overall steps and to visualize the building of the canoe, here’s a video to help you (it’s only a guide as you should make modifications according to your needs):

-3. Make and put a support between the two sides
+3. Make and put the support between the two sides